hpehl/dockerfiles/metrics/README.md

 # WildFly Monitor Demo

 This repository contains a couple of Dockerfiles and a [JMeter](http://jmeter.apache.org/) configuration to demonstrate the monitoring of JEE applications in a WildFly domain.
+The monitoring is done using the [wildfly-monitor](https://github.com/rhq-project/wildfly-monitor) subsystem and InfluxDB configured as a storage adapter (see https://github.com/rhq-project/wildfly-monitor/wiki/InfluxDB for more details).

 ## Setup

 ### WildFly

-The folder [wildfly](wildfly) contains Dockerfiles to setup a WildFly domain:
+There are two docker images which setup a WildFly domain:

+1. `hpehl/metrics-wildfly:master`
+2. `hpehl/metrics-wildfly:slave`

 | Hosts  &rarr;<br/>Groups &darr; | master (dc) | slave      |
 |---------------------------------|-------------|------------|